orbitdb/field-manual/01_Tutorial/01_Basics.md

 ![An image showing the IPFS IndexedDB databases in Firefox](../images/ipfs_browser.png)

-Note since you have not explicitly defined a database in the broser, no IndexedDB databases have been created for OrbitDB yet.
+Note since you have not explicitly defined a database in the browser, no IndexedDB databases have been created for OrbitDB yet.

 > **Caution!** iOS and Android have been known to purge IndexedDB if storage space needs to be created inside of your phone.
 We recommend creating robust backup mechanisms at the application layer

 ### Creating a Database

 Your users will want to create a catalog of musical pieces to practice.
-You will now create this database, and ensure that that *only that user* can write to it.
+You will now create this database, and ensure that *only that user* can write to it.

 Expand of your `_init` function to the following: